Shamik07/lm-studio-benchmark/benchmark_gui/README.md

 - Consistent light and dark themes
 - Tooltips and contextual help throughout
 - Color-coded metrics for quick assessment
+- Intelligent error handling with helpful fallback UIs
+- Reliable view management across all components
+- Detailed debugging information when components fail

+## Troubleshooting

+If you encounter blank views or module import errors:

+1. Make sure you're running the application using `run_dashboard.py` from the benchmark_gui directory
+2. Check console output for any import or initialization errors
+3. Verify all required dependencies are installed
+4. Use the "Fix Import Paths" button in fallback UIs if available

 ## Contributing